ruyisdk/support-matrix/Jupiter/Bianbu/lite.md

     - Boot priority: `microSD > NVMe SSD > eMMC`
     - When booting from SD, the board won't go through SPI Flash
     - If either NVMe SSD or eMMC module is installed, `titanflasher` will only flash U-Boot to SPI Flash
-    - In this test report we're using NVMe SSD, model: Samsung PM961 128GB
+    - In this test report we're using microSD, model: Samsung Pro Ultimate 128GB
 - A USB to UART debugger
     - In this test report we're using CH343P
 - USB Type-C cables (depends on your usage, at least one for flashing OS image)
-- USB keyboard/mouse, HDMI cable, HDMI monitor/capture card (if using `desktop` variant)

 ## Installation Steps